The Sondheim Hub

 Now I know you can rent it.

-A new lease you were, my love,
+A new lease you are, my love,

 On life.